 The Packages continue to sell well and the ‘Social Media Guides’ are available as a downloadable e-book from my website.
 These too are selling well and I’ve learnt quite a bit about online marketing and e-commerce.
 Another small success!

 I then undertook an online course via the VA Classroom in Canada, titled the ‘Social Media Marketing VA Specialist’.
 I passed this to gain accreditation and have the relevant badge displayed on my website and Facebook Business Page, which confirms I know my social media stuff!During 2011 I was a Telstra Business Awards Nominee and a Thomas Leonard International Virtual Assistant of Distinction Award Nominee.
 I am proud to add, I am now a 2012 Telstra Business Award Nominee after receiving 3 nominations!
-You can cast your VOTE for Interim Business Solutions in the People’s Choice Awards – it only takes a second!

 I am also proud to be part of the Steering Committee for the ‘Alliance for Virtual Businesses – Australian Chapter‘ and to offer all Australian virtual assistants a body who is there to support them grow and develop.
 A4VB is determined to raise the profile of business owners who operate virtually here in Australia and the number continues to grow.

-I am constantly learning and trying new things and reaping the rewards when success comes my way.
+I’m constantly learning and trying new things and reaping the rewards when success comes my way.
 So you too, can be successful just by having a go and you might just surprise yourself where it takes you!